jmhardison/jonathanhardison-com/_posts/2009-07-13-windows-7-and-windows-2008-r2-rtm.markdown

 - LinkedIn
 comments: []
 ---
-<p>Bink.nu is reporting that Windows 7 and Windows 2008 R2 have gone RTM.
-Keep an eye out for them to post on MSDN shortly.</p>
+Bink.nu is reporting that Windows 7 and Windows 2008 R2 have gone RTM.
+Keep an eye out for them to post on MSDN shortly.